 This method was devised and subsequently developed by the late Dr Bernard Bihari, M.D., a physician from New York, USA who passed away May 16, 2010.
 Dr Bihari was qualified in Internal Medicine, Psychiatry and Neurology, and we hope to honor him by continuing his pioneering work.

 Suggested Method of Therapy

 Your doctor will usually start treatment at an ultra-low dose and increase this gradually over a period of weeks – until you are stable and side effect free.

-The starting dose can vary from 0.5mg to 1.5mg – and is usually increased over 4 - 8 weeks to 4.5mg or higher.
+The starting dose can vary from 0.5mg to 1.5mg – and is usually increased over 4 - 8 weeks to 4.5mg or higher until the optimal dose is reached.
 Some doctors increase this to twice daily, for certain medical conditions.

 For Autoimmune Diseases, patients typically start at 1mg and increase to 4.5mg daily over a period of 4 weeks.

-However, for Hashimoto's Thyroiditis, Chronic Fatigue Syndrome or Fibromyalgia, the starting dose is usually 0.5mg and is increased by 0.5mg a week until a daily dose of 4.5mg is reached.
+However, for Hashimoto's Thyroiditis, Chronic Fatigue Syndrome or Fibromyalgia, the starting dose is usually 0.5mg and is increased by 0.5mg a week until a daily dose of 4.5mg is reached if tolerated.